eslint/eslint/docs/maintainer-guide/pullrequests.md

 Be sure to say thank you to the submitter before merging, especially if they put a lot of work into the pull request.

+Team members may merge a pull request immediately if it:

+1. Makes a small documentation change
+1. Is a chore
+1. Fixes a block of other work on the repo (build-related, test-related, dependency-related, etc.)
+1. Is an important fix to get into a patch release

+Otherwise, team members should observe a waiting period before merging a pull request:

+* Wait **2 days** if the pull request was opened Monday through Friday.
+* Wait **3 days** if the pull request was opened on Saturday or Sunday.

+The waiting period ensures that other team members have a chance to review the pull request before it is merged.

 **Note:** You should not merge your own pull request unless you're received feedback from at least one other team member.

 ## When to Close a Pull Request